rust-stuco/lectures/week12/parallelism.md

 ```
 * Notice that we `move` each clone of `x` into each thread, taking ownership of it
 * Each thread has a pointer to the mutex
-  * The mutex is not deallocated until all of the `Arc`s pointing to it are dropped (and the reference count is zero)
+  * The mutex is not deallocated until all of the `Arc<T>`s pointing to it are dropped (and the reference count is zero)

 <!--